Titles and Roles

 - Research Program

-David Gutman, MD, PhD is an Assistant Professor in the Department of Biomedical Informatics at Emory University School of Medicine.
+David Gutman, MD, PhD is Associate Professor in the Department of Biomedical Informatics at Emory University School of Medicine.
 Dr. Gutman joined the faculty at Emory in 2009.
 As a research scientist in the Center for Comprehensive Informatics (CCI), he is gaining expertise in whole slide digital imaging.

-Dr. Gutman is a member of the Cancer Cell Biology Research Porgram at Winship Cancer Institute.
+Dr. Gutman is a member of the Discovery and Developmental Therapeutics Research Program at Winship Cancer Institute.

 Dr. Gutman received his PhD in Neuroscience in 2005 and MD from Emory University in 2005.
 He completed his residency in Psychiatry at Emory University in 2009.